 If you have any forbs in your yard, it’s very common for them to lose their stems in stressful weather.
 If they do, don’t fret!
 When the nice weather returns, they’ll begin to bud at the crown, where the plant sits on the surface of the soil.

 Depending on the plant species in your yard, you may need to have some patience.
 Certain plants will grow back very quickly in the spring while others may take months to regrow.
+One of the best ways to create a vibrant, easy-to-care-for landscape is by using native NJ plants and trees.

 A dormant plant that is preparing for regrowth will likely have little buds growing on the stem or crown.
 When the buds do start to appear it’s important you don’t touch it.
 Instead, sit back and let nature take its course.